-Very close to a new year we answer the question, how is the behavior of internet users regarding the main tools, such as browsers, search engines and operating systems?
+With the new year knocking on the door we give the answer to the following question: what’s the behaviour of internet users in relation to the main tools, such as browsers, search engines and operating systems?

 It concludes 2019 and, as is customary in this blog, we proceed to review the use of browsers, operating systems and web browsers.
 We will see its percentage of use based on the results shown by the Net Marketshare portal and the variations, if any, compared to 2018.
 In addition, we will make a distinction between desktop and mobile devices, in order to have a more complete radiography of the situation.